This article will help you:

 In Amplitude, the default level of reporting is the individual user, meaning your charts and analyses will all be based on data drawn from individual users.
 In some cases, you may need reports built around an aggregated unit of measurement—say, accounts, order IDs, or charts.

-The Amplitude Accounts extension enables you to do exactly this, by giving you analytical capabilities at the group level.
+The Amplitude Accounts add-on enables you to do exactly this, by giving you analytical capabilities at the group level.

 A group is an object that a set of users might belong to—such as a company of customers, a team of users, or a playlist with listeners.
 This will help you understand how specific accounts interact with your product, instead of just seeing the individual users in those companies.

 Before you begin

 - With the Accounts add-on, you are able to instrument up to five different group types per project.
 If you try to instrument more, they will not appear in the UI.
 You can remove groups via Amplitude Data.